nishajagan/nishajagan.github.io/chinookdb.md

 ---

-7. Provide a query that shows the total number of tracks in each playlist.
-The Playlist name should be included on the resultant table.
+**7. Provide a query that shows the total number of tracks in each playlist.
+The Playlist name should be included on the resultant table.**
 ```sql
 SELECT pl.NAME,
        Count(pt.trackid)